openstack-archive/instack-undercloud/docker/README.md

             slagle/instack-virt

-ssh as root to the container.
-The initial root pw is also root.
+ssh as stack to the container.
+The initial stack password is also stack.
 You can use docker inspect to get the IP address of the container.

-Switch to the stack user and start the instack vm
+Start the instack vm

-        su - stack
         virsh start instack

 The IP address of the instack vm will be 192.168.122.100.  ssh as the stack